Flying car: 21st century

 Klein Vision in Slovakia have developed a prototype AirCar, which drives like a sports car and for flight has a pusher propeller with twin tailbooms, and foldout wings.
 In June 2021, the prototype carried out a 35-minute flight between airports.
 It was type certified as an aircraft in January 2022.

 The Terrafugia Transition is a roadable aircraft intended to be classed as a Personal Air Vehicle.
 It can fold its wings in 30 seconds and drive the front wheels, enabling it to operate both as a traditional road vehicle and as a general aviation aeroplane with a range of 500 mi.
 An operational prototype was displayed at Oshkosh in 2008 and its first flight took place on 2009-03-05.
 It will carry two people plus luggage and its Rotax 912S engine operates on premium unleaded gas.
 It was approved by the FAA in June 2010.

-The production-ready single-engine, roadable PAL-V Liberty autogyro, or gyrocopter, debuted at the Geneva Motor Show in March 2018, then became the first flying car in production, and was set to launch in 2020, with full production scheduled for 2021 in Gujarat, India. the PAL-V ONE is a hybrid of a gyrocopter with a leaning 3-wheel motorcycle.
+The production-ready single-engine, roadable PAL-V Liberty autogyro, or gyrocopter, debuted at the Geneva Motor Show in March 2018, then became the first flying car in production, and was set to launch in 2020, with full production scheduled for 2021 in Gujarat, India.
+The PAL-V ONE is a hybrid of a gyrocopter with a leaning 3-wheel motorcycle.
 It has two seats and a 160 kW flight certified gasoline engine.
 It has a top speed of 180 km/h on land and in air, and weighs 910 kg max.

 On 15 April 2021, Los Altos, California, became home to the world's first consumer flying car showroom.
 However, as yet there are no certified flying cars in production.

+In 2023 Doroni Aerospace earned an official FAA Airworthiness Certification.
+It is powered by ten independent propulsion systems.
+The company claimed a top speed of 140 mph and a 60-mile range.
+It includes two electric motors with patented ducted propellers.
+The machine is 23 ft long and 14 ft wide.

 Design

 A flying car must be capable of safe and reliable operation both on public roads and in the air.
-For mass adoption, it will also need to be environmentally friendly, able to fly without a fully qualified pilot at the controls, and come at affordable purchase and running costs.
+Current types require manual control by both a driver and a pilot.
+For mass adoption, it would also need to be environmentally friendly, able to fly without a fully qualified pilot at the controls, and come at affordable purchase and running costs.

 Design configurations vary widely, from modified road vehicles such as the AVE Mizar at one extreme to modified aircraft such as the Plane Driven PD-1 at the other.
 Most are dedicated flying car designs.
 While wheeled propulsion is necessary on the road, in the air lift may be generated by fixed wings, helicopter rotors or direct engine power.
 The Alef Model A project offers an unusual configuration in which the body of the car is hollow and the sides are slabs; in the air it rolls sideways so that the slabs become a biplane wing.
 The cabin remains upright.